konveyor/move2kube-website/docs/tutorials/customizing-the-output/add-custom-files-directories-in-custom-locations.md

 nav_order: 4
 ---

-# Generating a custom Helm chart
+# Generating a custom Helm chart to illustrate custom files and directories could be added in custom locations

 ## Big picture